 Power, Politics and Personhood (ANTH 327/328)

-In press “Rethinking American Indian and Non-Indian Relations in the United States and Exploring Tribal Sovereignty: Perspectives from Indian Country and from Inside the Bureau of Indian Affairs.”
-Political and Legal Anthropology Review.
+2017a.
+“Rethinking American Indian and Non-Indian Relations in the US: Perspectives from Indian Country and from Inside the Bureau of Indian Affairs.”
+Political and Legal Anthropology Review 40(2): in press.

 - “Teach Our Children Well: On Addressing Negative Stereotypes in Schools.”
 With Michael Lambert.
 American Indian Quarterly 38(4): 534-40.